carpentries-incubator/bioc-intro/README.md

 - Consult the [Lesson Example][lesson-example] website to find out more about working with the lesson template

-## Maintainer(s)
+## Lesson team

-Current authors/maintainers of this lesson are
+This lesson has been developed and is current maintained by

-- Laurent Gatto
+- Laurent Gatto (maintainer)
 - Charlotte Soneson
 - Jenny Drnevich
 - Robert Castelo